ibm-cloud-docs/cloud-object-storage/encryption/kp.md

 ## Cryptographic erasure
 {: kp-cryptoerasure}

 Cryptographic erasure (or crypto-shredding) is a method of rendering encrypted data  unreadable by [deleting the encryption keys](/docs/key-protect?topic=key-protect-security-and-compliance#data-deletion) rather than the data itself.
 When a [root key is deleted in Key Protect](/docs/key-protect?topic=key-protect-delete-keys), it will affect all objects in any buckets created using that root key, effectively "shredding" the data and preventing any further reading or writing to the buckets.
-This process is not instantaneous, but occurs within a few minutes after the key is deleted.
+This process is not instantaneous, but occurs within approximatedly 90 seconds after the key is deleted.

 Although objects in a crypto-shredded bucket can not be read, and new object can not be written, existing objects will continue to consume storage until they are deleted by a user.
 {: tip}

+## Activity Tracking
+{: kp-at}

-When a Key Protect root key is deleted and an associated object storage bucket is crypto-shredded, an [Activity Tracker management event](/docs/cloud-object-storage?topic=cloud-object-storage-at-events#at-actions-global) (`cloud-object-storage.bucket-key-state.update`) is generated in addition to the `kms.secrets.delete` event logged by Key Protect.
-In the event of a server-side failure to delete the key, that failure is not logged unless it does not succeed within four hours.
+When a Key Protect root keys are deleted, rotated, suspended, enabled, or restored, an [Activity Tracker management event](/docs/cloud-object-storage?topic=cloud-object-storage-at-events#at-actions-global) (`cloud-object-storage.bucket-key-state.update`) is generated in addition to any events logged by Key Protect.

+In the event of a server-side failure to delete a key, that failure is not logged unless it does not succeed within four hours.
-Rotating, suspending, or resuming (enabling) keys does not generate a bucket management event at this time.
 {:note}

+If a key is deleted, and then restored using different key material, it **will result in a loss of data**.
+It is recommended to keep n-5 keys archived somewhere in order to ensure that the correct key material is available for restoration.
+{: important}

+If a key is disabled, and then re-enabled quickly, requests made to that bucket may be rejected for up to an hour before cached key information is refreshed.
+{:note}

 This event will not be generated for buckets created prior to February 26th, 2020 at this time.
 {: important}

+The `cloud-object-storage.bucket-key-state.update` actions are triggered by events taking place in Key Protect, and require that the bucket is registered with the Key Protect service.
+This registration happens automatically when a bucket is created with a Key Protect root key.
+However, if a key is altered in some fashion, the bucket will not know about this change until some data operation is performed, such as reading or writing an object, at which point the object storage service will check with Key Protect.
+In other words, if keys have been rotated or updated to a new version, it is important that all buckets **are registered with the same version of the key**.
+After keys are rotated, it is critical that all buckets recieve some sort of data operation (such as a `HEAD object`) to update and refresh the key information.